Vidkun Quisling: Minister President

 His new position gave Quisling a security of tenure he had not previously enjoyed, although the Reichskommissariat remained outside his control.
 A month later, in February 1942, Quisling made his first state visit to Berlin.
 It was a productive trip, in which all key issues of Norwegian independence were discussed—but Joseph Goebbels in particular remained unconvinced of Quisling's credentials, noting that it was "unlikely" he would "...ever make a great statesman."

-Back at home, Quisling was now less concerned about Nasjonal Samling's membership and even wanted action to clean up the membership list, including purging it of drunkards.
+Back at home, Quisling was now less concerned about Nasjonal Samling's membership, and even wanted action to clean up the membership list, including purging it of drunkards.
 On 12 March 1942, Norway officially became a one-party state.
 In time, criticism of, and resistance to, the party was criminalised, though Quisling expressed regret for having to take this step, hoping that every Norwegian would freely come around to accepting his government.

 This optimism was short-lived.
 In the course of the summer of 1942, Quisling lost any ability he might have had to sway public opinion by attempting to force children into the Nasjonal Samlings Ungdomsfylking youth organisation, which was modelled on the Hitler Youth.
 This move prompted a mass resignation of teachers from their professional body and churchmen from their posts, along with large-scale civil unrest.
 His attempted indictment of Bishop Eivind Berggrav proved similarly controversial, even amongst his German allies.
 Quisling now toughened his stance, telling Norwegians that they would have the new regime forced upon them "whether they like it or not."
 On 1 May 1942, the German High Command noted that "organised resistance to Quisling has started" and Norway's peace talks with Germany stalled as a result.
 On 11 August 1942, Hitler postponed any further peace negotiations until the war ended.
 Quisling was admonished and learned that Norway would not get the independence he so greatly yearned for.
 As an added insult, for the first time he was forbidden to write letters directly to Hitler.

 Quisling had earlier pushed for a corporate alternative to the Parliament of Norway, the Storting, which he called a Riksting.
 It would comprise two chambers, the Næringsting (Economic Chamber) and Kulturting (Cultural Chamber).
-Now, in advance of Nasjonal Samling's eighth and last national convention on 25 September 1942 and becoming increasingly distrustful of professional bodies, he changed his mind.
-The Riksting became an advisory body while the Førerting, or Leader Council, and parliamentary chambers were now to be independent bodies subordinate to their respective ministries.
-(Note: Only the Cultural Chamber actually came into being with the Economic Chamber postponed because of unrest within the professional bodies it was supposed to represent.)
+Now, in advance of Nasjonal Samling's eighth and last national convention on 25 September 1942, and becoming increasingly distrustful of professional bodies, he changed his mind.
+The Riksting became an advisory body while the Førerting (Leader Council), and parliamentary chambers were now to be separate bodies subordinate to their respective ministries.
+(Note: Only the Cultural Chamber actually came into being, while the Economic Chamber was postponed because of unrest within the professional bodies it was supposed to represent.)